ethereum/remix-workshops/DeployWithLibraries/5_Under_The_Hood/step5.md

 Switch to the `Solidity compiler` module
 ![Solidity Compiler](https://github.com/ethereum/remix-workshops/raw/master/DeployWithLibraries/2_Generate_Metadata/remix_icon_solidity.png "Solidity Compiler")

- - Select the `test` contract in the list of compiled contracts.
+ - Select the `sampleContract` contract in the list of compiled contracts.
  - click on `ByteCode`, it should copy the following to the clipboard:

  ```